 Look for music with lots of changes.
 Slow parts, fast parts, drummy bits and swoopy bits are easier to choreograph than a pop song with one constant driving beat.
 A great belly dance choreography will have lots of variety and changes.

 - Research your music

 The next step is take some time finding out a little more about this piece of music — while you listen to it over and over!
 Your teacher and the internet are your best friends for this part.

 Do you know what style it is?
 Pop, folklore, Oriental, drum, Turkish, Egyptian, tribal?

 Who is the artist?
 Can you find out more about him/her with a google search?

 What is your song about?
-Liner notes that come with CDs are sometimes helpful with this.
-If the song has lyrics, or if it’s an instrumental version of a song that originally had lyrics, try different spelling of your song title in google.
+If the song has lyrics, or if it’s an instrumental version of a song that originally had lyrics, try putting different spellings of your song title in Google.
 Shira.net has a section with lyric translations also.

 What are the rhythms in your song?
 Knowing your way around common rhythms will help you figure out the sections and how to dance to them.
 If you don’t know much about rhythms, you should probably get some help before you try choreograph a complex or classical Egyptian piece since some rhythms may reference folk steps.
 If you’re dancing to a pop song or fusion piece, this is less important.

 What instruments do you hear in the music?
 Are they folkloric, orchestral, modern?
 Your costume and dance style would be different for a piece featuring mizmar and rebab than for one featuring violin and accordion, for instance.

 Finding examples of others who’ve danced your music on youtube could be inspirational or could lead you astray… you decide!